 To quote activist and one of the previous first ladies of the United States, Michelle Obama, “History has shown us that courage can be contagious and hope can take on a life of its own.”

-This Black History Month, we honor our nation’s growing Black history — those past Black historical changers and makers in the agricultural industry who courageously sowed the seeds of hope for millions of others to come after.
+During Black History Month and other times of the year, we honor our nation’s growing Black history — those past Black historical changers and makers in the agricultural industry who courageously sowed the seeds of hope for millions of others to come after.
 Even though the road has been challenging for our Black farming community, young Black agriculturalists haven’t let the challenges hinder them, but have been inspired to achieve excellence for themselves and for our agricultural communities.

 Meet Artha Jonassaint.
 Now, when we talk about being inspired by history to achieve excellence — y’all Artha is it.

 Artha was very young when she moved from her home in Fort Lauderdale, Florida, to Okeechobee, Florida — discovering quickly that there were more cows than people.
 Actually, people were outnumbered about 4:1.
 Though initially not interested in agriculture, Artha found herself reluctantly joining her middle school FFA chapter at the guidance of her FFA advisor, Mr. Buddy Mills.
 He initially recruited her believing she would be a great addition to his career development team.

 However, Artha would find her passion for agriculture being cultivated by her mother, a dietitian, that works in the intersection of policy and the food system.

 “As I learned more about my mom’s work and how important it is to solving and mitigating food insecurity — a topic I was introduced to in my agricultural education classes and FFA contests — I became interested in strengthening the food value supply chain for consumers, particularly the socioeconomically disadvantaged consumers that my mom interacts with daily.”